oraclekid12/rulebook2024/content.md

 For example, a ready vampire with no blood must hunt as a mandatory action.
 If a minion has two or more different mandatory actions or one mandatory action they cannot take, then they are "stuck" and cannot perform any action (this does not prevent your other minions from performing actions, however).\

-\
-Any ready unlocked minion you control can perform an action.
+**Other Methuselahs** may attempt to **block** your actions.
 The procedure for resolving an action is described in the following sections.
-A ready vampire may generally perform one of two basic actions which do not require the play of action cards: \
-**bleed** or **hunt**\
-A ready ally may perform only one basic action which does not require the play of action cards: **bleed**.\

-Ready minions can also use actions to bring different types of permanent resources into play.
-These three actions are very similar, although the cards they bring into play are not:

-> **Equipment:** such as computers, guns, and exotic artefacts.
-An
-> equipment card is brought into play with an equip action.
-Equipment
-> can also be moved from one minion to another by performing an action.\
->
-> **Retainers:** henchmen, attendants, or animals commanded into the
-> service of the minion.
-A retainer is brought into play with the
-> employ retainer action.
-Retainers cannot be moved from one minion to
-> another.\
->
-> **Allies:** non-vampire minions, such as mages, werewolves, or
-> ordinary mortals.
-An ally is brought into play with the recruit ally
-> action.
+> **REMINDER:**\

-A minion cannot perform an action with the same named action card more than once each turn, even if they unlock.
-A minion cannot perform each action via the same copy of a card in play (including from the minion's own card text) more than once each turn, even if they unlock.
+> A minion cannot perform an action with the same named action card more than once each turn\
+> A minion cannot perform each action via the same copy of a card in play (including from the minion's own card text) more than once each turn\

-**Other Methuselahs** may attempt to **block** your actions.\
-This can be done by ready unlocked minions, controlled by other Methuselahs.
-They may attempt to block your action, and blocking locks the blocking minion (see [**Resolve Any Block Attempts**](https://www.vekn.net/rulebook#resolve-any-block-attempts)).\

-> An action is successful only if it is not blocked.
-Each action must be
-> resolved (successful or blocked) before another action can be performed.

-> **STEALTH AND INTERCEPT**\
-> \
-> The success of an action is determined by two things:\
-> \
-> **Stealth** represents the measures the acting minion is taking to
-> conduct their business while not been detected by their enemies.\
-> \
-> **Intercept** represents the blocking minion's efforts to detect and
-> counter an acting minion's attempts to avoid them.
+> A minion cannot bleed more than once each turn\
+> A minion cannot perform more than one political action each turn.

-**Types of Actions**
+### **Types of Actions**

 > **DIRECTED AND UNDIRECTED ACTIONS**\
 > \